 Also, he advises engaging your child in the bedtime routine by offering simple choices like wearing green pajamas or blue ones, and whether they want two or three bedtime stories.
 “This will help them feel included in the decision-making and build excitement around the bedtime routine.”

 Watch the sodas and energy drinks

-Cutting back on caffeine—which can worsen ADHD—and sugar are also something to take into consideration.
-"Drinking caffeine stimulates the central nervous system and can impede on a child's quality of sleep," warns Dr. Gregory.
-"It is also a catalyst to middle-of-the-night bathroom breaks and potential accidents.
-It is best to limit all fluid intake an hour before bed and approximately six hours prior to bedtime for caffeinated beverages."
+Cutting back on caffeine and sugar is also something to take into consideration.
+“Drinking caffeine stimulates the central nervous system and can impede on a child’s quality of sleep,” warns Dr. Gregory.
+“It is also a catalyst to middle-of-the-night bathroom breaks and potential accidents.
+It is best to limit all fluid intake an hour before bed and approximately six hours prior to bedtime for caffeinated beverages.”